PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 2023-11-13 @ 14:00pm
-added new interface "UnitOfWork" and new class unit of work. added the code into the class file.
+added new interface "UnitOfWork" and new class unit of work. added the code into the class file. deleted the auto generated folder"IUnitOfWork" and then added reference in UnitOfWork of IUnitOfWork to fix the final errors.